Committee Volunteers are at the heart of AFP’s work

 The Ethics Committee is committed to enhancing the AFP Cincinnati Chapter’s role in promoting ethical practices in all aspects of philanthropy.
 We provide AFP members with opportunities to broaden their knowledge of ethics topics and build their skill sets in applying the AFP Global Code of Ethics.
 We also advance ethics in our profession through promoting the AFP Chapter Declaration of Ethical Philanthropy.

-Lead, Board member: Quinton Jefferson
+Lead, Board member: Kelly Lund

 IDEA (Inclusion, Diversity, Equity, and Access) Committee: